jlleongarcia/jlleongarcia/content/blog/tinker-x300.md

 ## Conclusions of Asrock X300

+{{< details title="Benchmarks of Asrock x300 with Ryzen 5600G 📌" closed="true" >}}

+{{< /details >}}

+### What am I using it for right now?

+#### Video Editing 101

+I recently started to make some simple video edits.

+Video editing [with shell scripts](https://github.com/JAlcocerT/YT-Video-Edition/tree/main/With_FFmpeg) was interesting.

+But I needed to try [Python video editing with moviePy](https://github.com/JAlcocerT/YT-Video-Edition/tree/main/With_Python).

+And it can do crazy stuff.

+Like having **speech recognition** and silencing the parts with human voices...

+so that only the music is playing at those moments.

 ### What happened with the Bmax B4?

 I decided to give it to a friend.

-Reason being that I wanted an upgrade from my previous Desktop with a 2200G.
+Reason being that I wanted an upgrade in computing power from my previous Desktop with a 2200G.

 ![BMax B4 vs Asrock X300 Size](/blog_img/mini_pc/bmax_asrockx300.jpg)